 Updated Oct.
 30, 2017

-On October 27, 2017, Governor Scott Walker signed an unconstitutional anti-BDS executive order prohibiting state agencies from contracting with companies that boycott Israel.
+On October 27, 2017, Governor Scott Walker signed an unconstitutional anti-boycott executive order prohibiting state agencies from contracting with companies that boycott Israel.

-In 2017, SB 450 was introduced in the Wisconsin legislature.
-SB 450 requires contracts for materials, supplies, equipment, and services between public entities and nongovernmental entities, including individuals, to include a provision that the nongovernmental entity is not currently participating, or will not for the duration of the contract participate, in a boycott of Israel.
+In 2017, SB 450/AB 553 was introduced in the Wisconsin legislature.
+The bills require contracts for materials, supplies, equipment, and services between public entities and nongovernmental entities, including individuals, to include a provision that the nongovernmental entity is not currently participating, or will not for the duration of the contract participate, in a boycott of Israel.
+The bills were enacted into law in April 2018.

 These bills are the result of a campaign to suppress Palestine human rights activism in the U.S. Israel's interest in restricting this activism should not override our constitutional right to advocate for change.